scrabbletank/farhome-rules/rulesdoc.md

 #### Steel Tempest

-- **AP Cost:** 10/8/7
+- **AP Cost:** 9/8/7
 - **Weapon:** any sword
 - **Range:** 2
 - **Level Required:** 11/22/29

 Swiftly strike up to 5 creatures in range.
-Make a weapon attack against the creatures adding 2 terrible dice to the attack roll.
+Make a weapon attack against the creatures adding a terrible die to the attack roll.
 On hit you deal normal damage, moving to an empty tile beside a targeted creature.

-***Enhanced:*** You add a single terrible dice instead of 2 and may target up to 7 creatures.
+***Enhanced:*** You may target up to 7 creatures.

 ***Superior:*** The range increases to 3 and you may target any number of creatures.